pbedn/pbedn.github.io/content/post/git-fetch-checkout-pull-playground.md

 +++
-date = "2017-06-21T17:24:11+02:00"
+date = "2017-06-21"
-title = "How to make automatic deployment with git: fetch and checkout vs pull" tags = ['git'] draft = false
+title = "How to make automatic deployment with git: 'fetch and checkout' vs 'pull --ff-only'" tags = ['git'] draft = false
 +++

 Can git be used as automatic deploment tool?
 Some say that as for mvp it is enough.
 Others give quite good explanations how to do it, see [gitolite.com/deploy](http://gitolite.com/deploy.html).

+<!--more-->

 My first naive solution was to use in deployment script for production, commands:
-<!--more-->

 ```bash
 $ git checkout .
 $ git pull --ff-only